“The irrational separates us, the rational unites us.”— Bertrand Russell paraphrasing Aristotle

 No authentic advocate of reason believes that to be rational is to be a non-normative passionless non-committal robot.
 Nor is it rational to excise Haidt’s prescribed words from your vocabulary.
 But Haidt and his acolytes have this silly caricature of “rational” in mind, so when they detect passion in an advocate of reason, they declare “Aha!
 You’re showing emotion!
 You must not be so rational after all!
 Gotcha!”

 Haidt claims that scientists (who he wishes to portray as standing for rationality, even while he himself had admitted that it’s philosophers who score high on that virtue) don’t talk like scientists Sam Harris or Richard Dawkins, even while he’s observing an example of scientists talking like that.
 Really what he’s saying is that he, the wannabe Moses of our era, doesn’t want them to talk like that, and he’s forcing the data to fit his desired conclusion.
-And it’s no wonder why: being a charlatan, he wants that special prohibition that would prevent anyone from calling him on it and declaring such things as: “Fuck you Haidt, you’re certainly extremely delusional.”
+And it’s no wonder why: he wants that special prohibition that would prevent anyone from calling him on it.

 No advocate of reason anywhere claims that the individual faculty of reason is perfectly reliable all the time, that it is ever completely immune from bias, or that it ideally operates independently from emotion or “intuition”, as if “rational” meant “perfect” or “robotic.”